 - Password authentication

 - Hardware-based authentication (smartcard, token)

 - Biometric authentication

 - Attribute-based authentication

-Note: It is possible that the Identity Provider will not play a role in every exchange within the iSHARE scheme (e.g. for scaling reasons in low-risk situations).
+Note: It is possible that the Identity Provider will not play a role every time data is provided within the iSHARE scheme (e.g. for scaling reasons in low-risk situations).